 - Publisher-provided TOC alerts - Another option is to sign up for TOC alerts sent directly from publishers of journals or article databases to which Cornell University subscribes.
 This usually requires creating an individual profile at a publisher's Web site.

-Blogs began as online personal journals, but they have emerged as broad Web tools with many applications -- and they're some of the most effective current awareness tools, because they allow for direct participation and feedback and are often updated frequently.
+Blogs can be some of the most effective current awareness tools.
 In conjunction with RSS feeds, most blogs offer a subscription feature that allows for content to be sent directly to subscribers.

 Cornell Library staff maintain several blogs, including: